 Contributing to py3plex

-We welcome contributions to py3plex!
-This guide explains how to contribute effectively.
+We welcome contributions to py3plex.
+This guide explains how to contribute efficiently and predictably.

 Ways to Contribute